-- Mail used to initiate contact with the victim(s) of the alleged crime(s) they have committed, unless the inmate has prior authorization from the courts.
+- Mail used to initiate contact with the victim(s) of the alleged crime(s) they have committed, unless the adult in custody has prior authorization from the courts.

-- Correspondence between inmates in the Clackamas County Jail or other correctional institutions unless the parties are married or have prior approval from the administrative lieutenant.
+- Correspondence between adults in custody in the Clackamas County Jail or other correctional institutions unless the parties are married or have prior approval from the administrative lieutenant.

 - Mail that contains threats of physical harm to any person or threats of criminal activity.